jpata/ai-course/markdown/module4_owl2_object_detection.md

 ## Automatic data labelling

-Here we will loop over images from the ENA24 dataset and apply the "a photo of an animal" prompt to automatically label them.
+Here we will loop over images from the ENA24 dataset and apply prompts to automatically label them.

 ```python
 import pandas as pd